daniele-paletti-tannico/glue-code/README.md

    - project name to <project_name>
    - author name and author email
    - change the name of the project_name folder to <project_name>

+   You will also find a `README.md` file which you need to update with relevant information for your library.

    The newly renamed <project_name> folder is the root of your source code, the `__init__.py` signals to the build system that such folder must be handled as a python module.